sundowndev/underbase/docs/configuration.md

 title: Configuration
 ---

-The CLI application uses almost the same configuration API than the library.
+The CLI tool uses almost the same [configuration API](api-config) than the library.

 ```plaintext
 Usage: underbase <command> [OPTIONS]